Examination, Registration and Renewal

 Do you know ...

-The duration of protection of the registered trade mark starts on the date of filing and ends after ten years, on the last day of the month in which the filing date falls.
+The duration of protection of a trade mark registered on or after 14 January 2019 starts on the day following the filing of the trade mark application and, as a rule, ends on the expiry of the day which corresponds in designation or number to the filing day (e.g. application of 17 January 2019 – end of protection on 17 January 2029).
+If the trade mark was registered before 14 January 2019, the ten-year duration of protection ends after the expiry of the month in which the filing date falls (e.g. application of 5 July 2017 – end of protection on 31 July 2027).
 You can renew trade mark protection for further periods of ten years.
+The renewal will take effect on the day following the expiry of the duration of protection.
 For an overall renewal of your trade mark it is sufficient to pay the renewal fees.
-If the trade mark is to be renewed only for some of the registered goods and services, this must additionally be requested by using the form W 7412 renewal of the duration of protection and the change of the scope of protection (in German).
+If the trade mark is to be renewed only for some of the registered goods and services, please use the form W 7412 Antrag auf Verlängerung einer Marke (Request for the renewal of a trade mark [in German]).

 The most important links concerning trade mark applications

-Please also note: The renewal fees may be paid one year before expiry of the duration of protection at the earliest.
+Please also note: The renewal fees may be paid six months before expiry of the duration of protection at the earliest.
 If the renewal fees are not paid or if the payment is insufficient, the trade mark right will lapse.